featurehub-io/featurehub/sdks/typescript/client-typescript-eventsource/README.md

 fhConfig.edgeServiceProvider((repo, config) => new FeatureHubPollingClient(repo, config, FREQUENCY));
 ```

-`FeatureHubPollingClient` in this case is configured for requesting an update every 5 seconds.
+in this case is configured for requesting an update every 5 seconds.

 #### 3. Start handling features